hackoregon/linux-laptop-setup/README.md

     -   install a few core utilities, including `git` and `vim`, and
     -   install the Python utility `virtualenvwrapper`, which allows isolating Python applications in named virtual environments.

 5. Log out and back in again.
-This sets the environment variables you need for the Python virtual environments.
+This sets the environment variables you need for Python virtual environments.
 6. The scripts are modular - you only need to install what you're going to use.
 By task:
-    -   Python data science / machine learning: Install the `jupyter` package by typing `./jupyter`.
+    -   Python data science / machine learning: type `./jupyter` to install the Python data science / machine learning tools.
 This will create a Jupyter notebook Python 3 virtualenv.
-I've included the [`scikit-learn`](http://scikit-learn.org/stable/) machine learning toolkit.
+The notebook environment includes
+        -   Python 3
+        -   IPython
+        -   NumPy
+        -   SciPy
+        -   Matplotlib
+        -   SymPy
+        -   pandas
+        -   scikit-learn

         To run the notebook, type

             workon jupyter
             jupyter notebook

         A browser will open with the Jupyter notebook web app.
-When you're finished, close the browser and type `CTL-C` in the terminal window.
+When you're finished, close the browser and type `Control-C` in the terminal window.
 You'll see

             Serving notebooks from local directory: /home/znmeb/Projects/linux-laptop-setup
             0 active kernels